The Safest and Most Dangerous Places in Colma, CA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Colma is $912 per year, which is $448 more than the national average and $421 more than California's state average.
-Below we compare cities similar to Colma:
+The overall cost of crime per resident in Colma is $912 per year, which is $448 more than the national average and $421 more than California's state average.
+The comparison below uses cities similar to Colma:

 • In Lodi, CA, crime costs $1,387 per person, which is $475 more than in Colma.